Judith Maltby: Academic career

 From 1987 to 1993, Maltby was a tutor in church history at Salisbury and Wells Theological College, an Anglican theological college in Salisbury, Wiltshire, England.
 In 1993, having been appointed its college chaplain, she was elected a Fellow of Corpus Christi College, Oxford.
 She is also a member of the Faculty of Theology and Religion, University of Oxford, and was made reader in church history in 2004.

 Maltby's main research interests are church history and the history of early modern Britain.
 Particular interests include "16th and 17th century English religion", "liturgy and the history of the Church of England", ecumenism, and "Anglican responses to persecution during the 1640–50s".

 In 1999, Maltby was elected a Fellow of the Royal Historical Society (FRHistS).

 Ordained ministry

 From 1989 to 1992, Maltby trained for Holy Orders on the Southern Theological Education and Training Scheme.
 She was ordained in the Church of England as a deacon in 1992.
 From 1992 to 1993, she was an honorary parish deacon at the Parish of Wilton with Netherhampton & Fugglestone in the Diocese of Salisbury.
 She was ordained as a priest on 17 April 1994 by Richard Harries, Bishop of Oxford, and was thus among the first women ordained to the priesthood in the Church of England.

-Since 1993, Maltby has been the chaplain of Corpus Christi College, Oxford.
-She has also been honorary canon theologian of Leicester Cathedral since 2004, and canon theologian of Winchester Cathedral since 2011.
+From 1993 until she retired in 2023, Maltby was the chaplain of Corpus Christi College, Oxford.
+She was also been honorary canon theologian of Leicester Cathedral from 2004 to 2023, and canon theologian of Winchester Cathedral from 2011 to 2018.
 In 2006, she was made an honorary canon of Christ Church Cathedral, Oxford.